jcervas/teaching/2025-2026/class-cmu-2025-84-355/readme.md

     - The assignments will be graded on a completion basis (complete/incomplete).

-3.  **Policy Proposals:**
+3.  **Data Journalism Project:** This project requires you to write a compelling, data-driven news story investigating a significant electoral trend, pattern, or issue.
+You’ll combine original data analysis, at least two visualizations, expert interviews, and historical context to create an engaging narrative that explains how and why democracy functions as it does.

-    Develop a policy proposal that addresses a specific issue in the electoral process, such as increasing voter turnout, ensuring election security, or improving poll accuracy.
-Your proposal should be supported by data and historical analysis.
-(Due December 5.
-2-4 single-spaced pages, not including visualizations).
+4.  **Policy Proposals:**
-    You will be responsible for reading two of your peer\`s work, and providing feedback (and your feedback will be graded).
-You will also provide a grade, which I will average. *If you feel you deserve a different grade, I am happy to evaluate it before the end of the semester.* However, I reserve the right to **lower** the grade as I see fit.
+    This assignment asks you to develop a clear, evidence-based policy proposal addressing a specific electoral process issue such as voter turnout, election security, or poll accuracy.
+You’ll use data, historical analysis, and real-world examples to identify the problem, propose a solution, and justify its effectiveness for policymakers.

-4.  **Attendance:**
+5.  **Attendance:**
     Regular attendance and active involvement form a significant part of your final grade (see grading section).
 If you do not show up, you will not earn an ‘A’.
 Participation is not just about being present;